Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

 There is also a later course developed by LUST for developers of EasyConfigs for LUMI that can be found on [lumi-supercomputer.github.io/easybuild-tutorial](https://lumi-supercomputer.github.io/easybuild-tutorial/).
-LUMI is also considering organising an EasyBuild training for users sometime in 2026.
+LUMI is also considering organising an EasyBuild training for users in fall of 2026.